Goto (food): Description

 Goto typically uses glutinous rice (malagkit), but can also be made with regular rice boiled with an excess of water.
 It is prepared almost identically to arroz caldo.
 Rice is cooked with water infused with ginger, then garnished with toasted garlic, scallions, black pepper, and crumbled chicharon.
 They are served on individual bowls while hot.
 The tripe is cooked separately until very tender.
 They are typically cut into longitudinal strips before being added into the rice, along with a hard-boiled egg.
-Beef tripe can be substituted with other offal, like pig intestines.
+Beef tripe can be substituted with other offal, like pig intestines (isaw ng baboy).

 Safflower (kasubha) may be added to give the dish a yellow color, though it is not traditional unlike in arroz caldo.
 It is commonly paired with tokwa't baboy (cubed tofu and pork).
 It is usually served with calamansi, soy sauce, or fish sauce (patis) as condiments.
 Goto is typically served as breakfast or as hangover food.